bibekshhh/bibekshhh/README.md

 - 👋 Hi, I’m @bibekshhh
 - 👀 I’m interested in Frontend & Backend Development
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Smart Contracts
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: bibekrock2019@gmail.com
+- 📫 How to reach me: bibekshah563@gmail.com

 <!---
 bibekshhh/bibekshhh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.